Take Out (2004 film): Release

 Take Out debuted at the Slamdance Film Festival in January 2004.
 The film had already been screened in over 25 film festivals when lawyers representing Baker and Tsou sent a cease and desist letter to filmmaker Seth Landau who was planning to release a film with the same name.
 The case went into arbitration under rules of the Motion Picture Association of America in November 2005.
+Baker and Tsou were represented by patent attorney S. Stephen Baker of the law firm Baker and Rannells, P.A., who also happens to be Sean Baker's father.

 The film was not given a limited release through CAVU Pictures until 2008.
 On September 1, 2009, Kino Entertainment released Take Out in the US on a Region 1 DVD.
 In September 2022, the film was given a Blu-ray release as part of the Criterion Collection.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 80 out of 100, based on 10 critics, indicating "generally favorable" reviews.

 Audience members at a screening assumed the actor who played Ming Ding was in real peril and asked how he was doing, when in reality Jang was working for Google and studying for his M.B.A.